mrafieir/ch_frb_rfi/ch_frb_rfi/README.md

 Version History:

    - 1.5: An advanced chain with fine-tuned parameters.
-Tested on over 50 hours of incoherent-beam acquisitions by the CHIME Pathfinder.
-Introduced the preset `rfi_level` parameter.
+Tested on *days* of incoherent-beam acquisitions by the CHIME Pathfinder.

    - 1.4: Intended for the 16K-upchannelized intensity data from the John A. Galt telescope (26m).